 Typically, both parties in a marriage are named on the deed and the mortgage when they jointly own real property.
 However, there are some instances where only one of the two parties is responsible for paying the mortgage.

 This is not a common occurrence but when it does happen, things can get complicated during their divorce.
+What happens to the house during our divorce?
 Who is entitled to what?
-Who will be left with debt if mortgage payments are not made?
+Who will be left with debt if monthly mortgage payments are not made?
 Can one of us still live in the house?
 Do we have to refinance if so?

-Find out from the noted Philadelphia divorce lawyers at the Schwartz Law Firm LLC what can happen with real property when both parties are on the deed but not the mortgage.
+Find out from the noted Philadelphia divorce lawyers at the Schwartz, Fox, and Saltzman, LLC what can happen with real property ownership when both parties are on the deed but not the mortgage.
 If you are considering getting divorced and have this problem, give us a call.
 Put our over 50 years of experience to work for you and get the best outcome possible.

-Your Name Is on the Deed, But Not the Mortgage
+Your Rights if Your Name is on a Deed but Not the Mortgage

 If your name is on the deed, you have an ownership interest in the home.
 The nature of that ownership interest will be set forth on the deed itself.
 In Pennsylvania, people can own real property in the following ways: